rokibhasansagar/BhadooGDIndex/README.md

 * These Index's are written by someone else, possibly by donva and maple3142.
 * Beta Version is redesigned using Bootstrap from Alpha Version by @ParveenBhadooOfficial.
+* This Repo was imported from [yanzai](https://github.com/yanzai/goindex) and then modified for personal use.
+After requests from many users made compatible with user requirements.